kannancmohan/app2-development-prototype-microservice/docs/observability-metrics.md

 ```
 login to grafana ui select 'Explore' from main menu
-select '' as the source
+select 'Prometheus' as the source
 In the label filters drope-down select 'application'
 After selecting 'application' the adjacent drope-down will list the available apps
 select your app name and execute click 'Run Query' to see results